I was shocked when I had to experience for the first time how fast travel health insurance pays off.

 Needless to say that this institution was in no way more glamorous than those in Belize and Honduras.

-Then she got an examination, a prescription, everything was fine.
+Then she got an examination, and a prescription and everything was fine.

-Having said that, the extra-info that weeks after going to a free clinic she found an invoice in her mail might make you reconsider.
-The clinics are free insofar that they look at you although you don’t wave a credit card hello, but that doesn’t mean that the consultation is actually free.
+Having said that, the extra info that weeks after going to a free clinic she found an invoice in her mail might make you reconsider.
+The clinics are free insofar as they look at you although you don’t wave a credit card hello, but that doesn’t mean that the consultation is actually free.

 And don’t even think about not paying it because you think you’re far away.
 Nonetheless, if you don’t settle the invoice within the time indicated, you’ll have a bad credit entry in the United States.

 Better Safe Than Sorry

 Maybe now, after these anecdotes – and I spared you all the belly-aching-food-poisoning-hugging-the-bowl-stories, you might feel like having an apple; to keep the matasanos away.